 Discrimination in employment

-Business and professional conferences, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Business and professional conferences, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.

 Box 1: Series 1; Series 2, Reel 20